elmish/elmish/README.md

 Using Elmish
 ------
-v2.0 and above releases of Fable.Elmish target Fable 2.x and use `dotnet` SDK and can be installed with `paket`:
+v2.0 and above releases use `dotnet` SDK and can be installed with `dotnet nuget` or `paket`:

+For use in a Fable project:
 `paket add nuget Fable.Elmish -i`

 If targeting CLR, please use Elmish package: